Search Unity

 If your application is a Child App, you need to designate it as such within the Editor service panel or via the Project creation process in the Unity Dashboard.

-Maintaining compliance with GDPR when you use UGS Analytics is a shared responsibility.
-Unity provides the tools to allow a player to opt out of the PII collection, and to manage the personal data that Unity collects about them, as required by the GDPR.
+Maintaining compliance with GDPR when you use Unity Analytics is a shared responsibility.
+Unity is the data processor and therefore provides the functionality for the developer to allow a player to opt in and out of data collection and to manage the personal data that Unity collects about them, as required by the GDPR.
 More information about managing data privacy can be found here.

 Data